 In OJ’s case, you had a very dysfunctional prosecution outwitted and outgunned by the defense team.
 Robert Shapiro put together a dream team of lawyers, that included F. Lee Bailey and Alan Dershowitz, and was masterminded by Johnny Cochran, who was probably the nation’s best defense lawyer at the time.
 Prosecutors Marcia Clark and Christopher Darden basically handed “if it doesn’t fit, you must acquit” to Johnny Cochran.

 Do you recall any white person going from “OJ did it” to, “Well, a jury found him not guilty, so that means he didn’t do it”?
-Maybe just Robert Kardashian, who went from defending OJ and picking up his laundry to believing he’s guilty and that he helped free a murderer.
+Robert Kardashian did the opposite, going from defending OJ and picking up his laundry to believing he’s guilty and that he helped free a murderer.

 A jury found Kyle Rittenhouse not guilty of murdering two people, just like a jury found OJ not guilty of murdering his ex-wife and her friend.